List of Nintendo DS accessories: Magnetic Stand

 The Magnetic Stand is a stand that utilizes the Slot 2 to hold up the DS or DS Lite.
 It has embedded magnets on the back and can be closed and hung on a metallic surface such as a refrigerator (for use with cooking, music or exercise programs).
 It comes with a special stylus with a knob at one end and a string attached to it to hang from the stand.
 Although it was marketed alongside Personal Trainer: Cooking, it can work with any title.

 DS Stand

-The DS Stand, included with Face Training, helps hold the DS or DS Lite in profile format so that the system and camera can be used handlessly.
+The DS Stand, included with Face Training, helps hold the DS or DS Lite in profile format so that the system and camera can be used hands-free.

 Wi-Fi USB Connector

 The Nintendo Wi-Fi USB Connector is a device that plugs into an open USB port on a computer, and allows the Nintendo DS and Wii to access Nintendo Wi-Fi Connection through it.
 This device is not needed if one already owns a Nintendo Wi-Fi capable wireless router.
-The device is only compatible with Windows XP and Vista, with a broadband Internet.
-Nintendo stopped making the connector because of computers or firewalls blocking some of the programs, which means that it is not supported on any Windows OS after Vista.
+The device is only compatible with Windows XP and Windows Vista, with a broadband Internet.
+Nintendo stopped making the connector because of computers or firewalls blocking some of the programs, which means that it is not supported on any Windows OS after Windows Vista.